-UK’s Johnson pursues more post-Brexit trade talks at G7
+UK’s Johnson gets Trump backing as he eyes Brexit endgame

 Despite the optimistic outlook given for Britain’s trade and future, the country’s departure from the EU and its single market of 500 million hasn’t taken place more than three years after voters backed leaving.
 Johnson said Sunday that the U.K. should prepare for an exit without a withdrawal deal in place, acknowledging that the prospect of a Brexit agreement getting approved in the next two months was “touch and go.”

-The British prime minister’s promise to bring his country out of the EU on Oct.
+The prime minister’s promise to bring his country out of the EU on Oct.
 31 no matter what has raised worries about a disorderly divorce that would see new tariffs and border checks on trade between Britain and the EU, seriously disrupting business.

-Johnson has told European Union officials it won’t be possible to stop Britain’s departure from the trading bloc without the removal of controversial language about the border between Ireland and Northern Ireland, saying they shouldn’t listen to British lawmakers who think they can block Brexit.
+Johnson has told European Union officials it won’t be possible to stop Britain’s departure from the trading bloc without the removal of controversial language about a “backstop” to avoid the return of a border between EU member Ireland and Britain’s Northern Ireland.

+“But, remember that all statistical estimates that I give about the chances of a deal – whether they are expressed in odds of millions to one, or getting closer, or hotter or colder, or whatever – they all depend exclusively on the willingness of our friends and partners to compromise on that crucial point and to get rid of the backstop and the current withdrawal agreement.”

-The consequences could be costly to the EU, Johnson suggested in interviews with broadcasters Sunday.
+The consequences of a no-deal Brexit could be costly to the EU, Johnson suggested in interviews with broadcasters.
 He told Sky he would withhold the bulk of the 39 billion pounds ($48 billion) the U.K. is supposed to pay the EU for the divorce if there is no deal.

-The British prime minister badly needs a trade deal with the United States and other big powers.
+Johnson badly needs a trade deal with the United States and other big powers.
 Supporters of Brexit say a free trade deal with the U.S. could help make up for reduced commerce with the EU.
 In 2018, Britain did almost half its trade with the EU, while the U.S. accounted for 18% of U.K. exports and 11% of imports.

 Follow AP’s full coverage of Brexit and British politics at: https://www.apnews.com/Brexit